Why Jesus?

 Read More

-How can you believe in Jesus after all that Christianity has done?
-Native American Christian answers (Mark Custalow)
+How can you believe in Jesus after all the church has done?
+Native American Answers – Mark Custalow

 There has been much harm done in the name of God throughout the Americas by those who identify themselves as Christians.
 So, it’s a legitimate and important question that Mark Custalow addresses: “How can you believe in Jesus after all that’s been done by the church and Christianity?”
 Mark is a Christian Native American from the Mattaponi tribe in Virginia.
 He offers a perspective that is both personal and authentic.